 The following provisions will apply when you or any other Member has received Services for a condition for which one or more third parties may be responsible.
 "Third party" means any person other than the Member (the first party to the provisions of this Contract), and Providence Health Plan (the second party), and includes any insurance carrier providing liability or other coverage potentially available to the Member.
-For example, uninsured or underinsured motorist coverage, no-fault medical payments (auto, homeowners or otherwise), or other individual or group insurance (including student plans) whether under the Member to comply with the terms of this section will be a basis for us to deny any claims for benefits arising from the condition or to terminate the Member's coverage under this Contract as specified in section 9.4.
+For example, uninsured or underinsured motorist coverage, no-fault medical payments (auto, homeowners or otherwise), or other individual or group insurance (including student plans) whether under the Member's policy or not, are subject to recovery by us as a third-party recovery.
+Failure by the Member to comply with the terms of this section will be a basis for us to deny any claims for benefits arising from the condition or to terminate the Member's coverage under this Contract as specified in section 9.4.
 In addition, you or the Member must execute and deliver to us and to other parties any document requested by us which may be appropriate to confirm or secure the rights and obligations of the Member and Providence Health Plan under these provisions.